How to Increase your Metabolism

 Increasing metabolism and exercise

-- Get into a regular exercise program.
+- Get into a regular exercise or workout plan.
 Exercise at least 30 minutes a day, five days a week.
+One of the best workout plans we can suggest is a circuit training workout.

 - Do aerobic exercise such as walking, biking or using a stair-climbing machine for at least 30 minutes.